But those who struggle in Our cause, surely We shall guide them in Our ways; and God is with the good-doers.

 We are in dire need of volunteers, activists, thinkers, and institutions who are wisely and intelligently working at reforming society, visionaries who see the pitfalls in our times and are helping us redefine the way we look at the world to develop more meaningful, purposeful, and harmonious lives and communities.
 Specifically those seeking to make balanced, grassroots, progressive change in the areas below among others.
 The point is to encourage ourselves and our applicants to renew our intentions and to focus efforts on the root causes of societal problems.

-as we have become disconnected from our Sacred Traditions, from the Earth and the sources of our nourishment, we have also become disconnected from each other – our families and communities continue to face enormous challenges.
+As we have become disconnected from our Sacred Traditions and traditional from the Earth and the sources of our nourishment, we have also become disconnected from each other – our families and communities continue to face enormous challenges.
 We seek to support initiatives that aim to restore the centrality of family and community to our lived experience of the Sacred Tradition of Islam.
 See some of the great work by Ta’leef and Tarjuma and Sanad.

 FOOD – HEALTH – ENVIRONMENT